 I don’t know about you, but my life and schedule has felt extra full lately.
 Maybe it’s because I’m 7 months pregnant, working full time, preparing for baby, completing side projects… phew!
 I’m tired just thinking about it!
 Anyway, there have definitely been more appointments and events than usual, so I’ve been wanting to make a calendar for my office to keep track of all the activities.
 And why make a plain calendar when you can make one with holographic glitter and gold accents??
 That’s exactly what I thought too…

--hologram paper (like or )
+-hologram paper (like this or this)

 -1/2″ long brass machine screws (x4) and corresponding hex nuts (x4) (Your local hardware store should have them.)